andrewhead/codescoop/README.md

 Soot and the Node `java` packages is to have JDK version 1.7 as the primary Java VM.

+With our version of Java 1.7, we needed to add a few symbolic links so that Soot gets the class definitions it expects.
+See https://github.com/Sable/soot/issues/686 for details on the hack we are following.

 ### Installation instructions

 Start out by installing all of the Node dependencies for the